getodk/docs/docs-syntax-guide.rst

 .. rst:role:: delim

   Contains a one character string used to separate fields.
 Default value is comma.
 It must be a single character or Unicode code.

+  The only reason to use something other than a comma is when copying large blocks of content from another source that uses a different style.
+If you are creating new table content yourself, use the comma.

   .. code-block:: rst